China to launch Heavenly Harmony space station core module

 China has launched two experimental modules over the past decade in preparation for a permanent station.
 One, Tiangong-1, which means “Heavenly Palace-1" was abandoned and burned up during an uncontrolled loss of orbit.
 Its successor, Tiangong-2, was successfully taken out of orbit in 2018.

 China began preparations for a space station in the early 1990s as its space program gained momentum.
-It was excluded from the ISS largely due to U.S. objections over the Chinese program’s secretive nature and close military ties.
+It was excluded from the International Space Station largely due to U.S. objections over the Chinese program’s secretive nature and close military ties.

 SPEEDY PROGRESS IN SPACE

-Note: This story has been corrected to show that China would become the second country to successfully land on Mars, not the third.